China appoints US-trained central banker

 BEIJING (AP) — A U.S.-trained economist was appointed Monday to succeed the longtime governor of China's central bank, Zhou Xiaochuan, at a time when the ruling Communist Party is trying to reduce financial risks and surging debt.

-The elevation of Yi Gang, a two-decade veteran of the central bank, to head the People's Bank of China was in a slate of promotions approved by China's ceremonial legislature of finance and economic officials as President Xi Jinping tightens control over government.
+The appointment of Yi Gang, a veteran deputy central banker, to head the People's Bank of China was in a slate of promotions approved by China's ceremonial legislature of finance and economic officials as President Xi Jinping tightens control over government.

-Also Monday, the National People's Congress endorsed the appointment of Liu He, Xi's economic adviser, to a post as vice premier, where he is expected to oversee economic reform.
+Also Monday, the National People's Congress endorsed the elevation of Liu He, Xi's economic adviser, to a post as vice premier, where he is expected to oversee economic reform.

-The party is under pressure to control surging debt, defuse mounting trade tensions with Washington and Europe and make the cooling, state-dominated economy more productive.
-It has pledged to open more industries to private and foreign competition but business groups and reform advocates complain Beijing is moving too slowly.
+The ruling Communist Party is under pressure to control surging debt, defuse mounting trade tensions with Washington and Europe and make the cooling, state-dominated economy more productive.
+It has promised to open more industries to private and foreign competition but business groups and reform advocates complain Beijing is moving too slowly.

-Monday's promotions give unusual prominence to U.S.-trained figures.
-Yi received his Ph.D. in economics from the University of Illinois, while Liu has a master's degree in public administration from Harvard University's Kennedy School of Government.

-At the central bank, Yi's potential tasks include making interest rates and the exchange rate of China's tightly controlled yuan more market-oriented and improving financial regulation, according to Larry Hu of Macquarie Capital.

-"China is facing new challenges and the room for growth is smaller," said Hu in a report.
-"Key is to unleash productivity by reforming the system, albeit containing risks in the process.
-It's much easier said than done."

-The NPC endorsed the appointment of He Lifeng to a new term as chairman of the Cabinet's planning agency, the National Development and Reform Commission, and of Zhong Shan to a second term as commerce minister.
+The NPC endorsed the appointment of Zhong Shan to a second term as commerce minister.
 Liu Kun was named finance minister.

 "Highly regarded in the international circles and seen as a pragmatic reformist, Yi Gang's appointment is set to ensure policy continuity and a smooth transition," said Mizuho Bank in a report.

-China's surging debt prompted international ratings agencies to cut its credit rating last year.
-The ruling party has declared controlling financial risk a priority this year.
+Beijing is trying to rein in surging debt that prompted international ratings agencies to cut its credit rating last year.
+The Communist Party has declared controlling financial risk a priority this year.

 Zhou warned in October that rising debt could have a "severe impact" on the economy but said last week regulators believed they had debt under control.